Bactrim and Alcohol Death. Side Effects of Mixing Alcohol and Bactrim

 “Can I drink alcohol with my antibiotic?” is a frequent query to health care professionals.
 Many prescription bottles come labeled with a sticker that warns against alcohol use with the antimicrobial.
 Simultaneous use of antibiotics and alcohol is believed to either decrease efficacy or lead to toxicity.
-Several treatment options can effectively treat drugs and alcohol addiction.
+Several treatment options can effectively treat drug and alcohol addiction.
 Encourage your friend or loved one to talk to their doctor or a treatment counselor about using alcohol treatment programs, substance abuse treatment, relapse prevention, or support groups as part of their recovery.
 You can avoid incidents such as Bactrim and alcohol death.
 Understanding the interaction of combining these two substances can help you more!

 Combining Bactrim and Alcohol